OP-TED/ted-xml-data-converter/test-notices/README.md

 In order to provide a way of testing the converter, a set of Notices in both TED XML and eForms XML formats is required.
 The TED XML notices should be representative; each set of notices should:

-- cover all the TED form types that have been included in the converter XSLT
 - collectively include all the TED XML elements used in each TED form type covered
 - include variations in structure and language